 There are many collaborators on Seeds, most notably Oleta Adams.
 Plucked from a bar in Kansas City during a TFF tour, Oleta brings the soul to the proceedings through her husky voice and Pentecostal give-me-a-hallelujah piano.
 The call and response between her and Roland, reworked in concert to include songs like Believe, would be a highlight of their tour that year.
 Adams turned out to be a real find, earning a Grammy nomination while building a successful solo career.

-Phil Collins cameos, as he was apt to do all though the 80’s, and turns in a solid performance trying yet again recreate In the Air Tonight’s dramatic drum entrance.
+Phil Collins cameos, as he was apt to do all through the ’80s, and turns in a solid performance trying yet again recreate In the Air Tonight’s dramatic drum entrance.
 It’s nowhere near as good – try Against All Odds – that’s almost as good.

 Co-writing 5 of the 8 songs on the CD (with Orzabal), much credit should be given to pianist Nicky Holland for the feel of the record.
 A flair for subtle melodies and a skilled right hand on the acoustic piano is on display here (and on her two under-appreciated solo CD’s).
 “Advice for the Young at Heart,” and “Famous Last Words” both show how this lovely touch elevates the song beyond pop into something more lush and spacious.